Chris Frame: Maritime Historian, Author & Lecturer

 During my first cruise on QE2, I knew that I wanted to learn everything there was to know about these great liners.
 And I wanted to share that knowledge with others.
 I decided then and there I was going to become a maritime historian and write a book about that great ship.

-I realised a childhood ambition in 2008:
+I realised a childhood ambition:

 As I grew up, my interest expanded to include the earliest steam ships to the newest cruise ship.
 However, QE2 remained my all-time favourite.
 I launched the forerunner of this website in 1999 (Chris’ QE2 Page – back when you needed to understand HTML to build a website).
 This has since morphed into this Cunard history website.